On the functoriality of the space of equivariant smooth $h$-cobordisms: The stable -cobordism space

-\begin{proof} The proof is largely the same as in \autoref{emb_u_smooth}: given a $\partial \Delta^k$ of smooth maps of manifolds that extends to a $\Delta^k$ of continuous maps, we can extend it smoothly to a small neighborhood of $\partial \Delta^k$, deform the continuous extension to match this smooth extension, then smooth the rest out by \autoref{smooth_approximation}.
-This shows a lift of $\Delta^k$ exists after deforming it rel $\partial\Delta^k$, which is enough to prove that the map of simplicial sets is a weak equivalence. \end{proof}
+Finally, we apply $\pi$ to the straight-line homotopy between $\tilde f_1$ and $f$ in $V$, which is possible because their distance is smaller than the radius of $\Omega$.
+This gives a continuous homotopy of families from $\tilde f_1$ to $f$, rel $\partial \Delta^k$.
+This proves that the lift of $\Delta^k$ from continuous maps to smooth maps exists after deforming it rel $\partial\Delta^k$, which is enough to prove that the map of simplicial sets is a weak equivalence. \end{proof}

 We also recall the following standard fact, which can be proven by embedding into a representation and taking a sufficiently nice neighborhood: \begin{prop} Every finite $G$-CW complex is equivalent to some compact smooth $G$-manifold with boundary. \end{prop}